 Atlanta's has an array of rental options.
 It is a sprawling place where land is not at a diamond premium as in other premier cities.
 Expect to encounter amenity-rich complexes with functions, fountains, and racquetball.
-There are downtown highrises, bungalows in the social heart of the city.
+There are downtown high-rises and bungalows in the social heart of the city.
+Also, with summer temperatures well over 90 degrees many of the apartment communities have awesome ways to help you beat the heat: outdoor areas with built in bbqs, pools and gyms.
 Some choose row houses near universities and in developing neighborhoods.
 Yes, you can even live near the Varsity if you crave those hot dogs that much...
 What'll ya have:

 Cumberland-Smyrna: Edge cities to Atlanta, the Cumberland-Smyrna areas are scaled down amalgams of financial districts and mega-family centric zones.
 Home to offices (more space here than in Miami), malls, hotels, and, recently, The Cobb Energy Performing Arts Centre.
 This area, especially if you work herein, is one of those places you may rarely leave.
 It's clean and has a little bit, but enough of everything to keep you content.
 Of course, if it's more of Hotlanta you seek, downtown is 10 miles Southeast.
 Complexes galore in this area with 1 BR apartments at $600 - $900 per month - be selective at the lower end; the higher end of this range can include non-standard features such as jacuzzi tub in unit, or bonus rooms.
 2 BR pads available for around $1,050.

 Brookwood: In between midtown Atlanta and its iconic Buckhead neighborhood, Brookwood lies magically close to downtown and major business districts, and has easy highway access.
 Brookwood has much big city appeal but is largely shielded from big city encroachment.
 This is especially true of Brookwood Hills - one of Atlanta's most exclusive neighborhoods, with a one-road-in, one-road-out design.
 What Brookwood Hills may lack in complex infrastructure, they more than make up for with a tireless enthusiasm for political ping-pong.
 In fact, putting a cold stop to Brookwood proper’s planned expansion is their pet (with emerald encrusted collar) project.
 Brookwood is a small, non-touristy area with a nice offering of walkable restaurants, parks, and nighttime outposts.
 Brookwood Hills... forget about it.
-Not without the password.1 BR starting around $900; 2BR around $1,250.
+Not without the password.One bedroom apartments starting around $900; two bedroom apartments around $1,250.

-Buckhead Village (the more urban section of Buckhead): received its share of funny looks when it began pursuit to corner the market on Atlanta's nightlife.
+Buckhead Village (the more urban section of Buckhead): received its share of funny looks when it began its pursuit to corner the market on Atlanta's nightlife.
 The good news - they succeeded.
 The bad news - they succeeded.
 For a short time, Buckhead Village was a destination in and of itself.
-That gave way to nightly, rowdy gatherings - resplendent with alcohol, noise, and crime.
+That gave way to nightly, rowdy gatherings.
 While fun for a while, and certainly a boon to local coffers, Buckhead knew it was time for an utter rebranding.
 While this plan was taking effect, Buckhead Village became increasingly unpleasant with a "nobody really goes there anymore" feeling.
 Now, Buckhead, specifically the village, is thoroughly successful in its reinvention.
-It's fancy and family oriented, well policed, and well heeled (it never stopped being the latter - it's fall from grace was precipitous bet reversible).
+It's fancy, and well heeled (it never stopped being the latter - its fall from grace was precipitous bet reversible).
 Still, and once again, the largest concentration of luxury hotels, dining, and shopping are within easy reach in Buckhead.
 1 BR $900 - $1,200.
 2 BR $1,200 - $1,550.

 What won't ya have?

 An unmanageable problem with paperwork or pets.
 Atlanta is large with a good combination of family, wealth, and bohemian - that translates into choice and general flexibility.
 Most non-home apartments have weight limits on pets that tend to run on the high side.
 Chances are Fido is welcomed.
 Some top it at 35 lbs. so assume nothing.
-Metro Atlanta has around 24 dog parks.
+Metro Atlanta has around 24 dog parks, making it one of the best cities to find a pet friendly apartment in.
 Cat parks - Zero - but millions of laundry hampers and windowsills.

 Lack of traffic.
 The Weather Channel ranks Atlanta the third worst city in the U.S. for traffic, which is like Hooters stating that Montpelier, VT is the third hardest state capital to spell.
-Meh, both companies are based in Atlanta anyway.
+Both companies are based in Atlanta anyway.
 Yet Atlanta doesn't balance out choking road congestion with a welcoming, convenient public transit system.
 It's good, but not Atlanta Braves, 11 playoff appearances in a row good.
 Keep your car.
+And if you're keeping your car, make sure that you've got your parking options at your apartment covered.
+Assigned parking and covered parking are common, but finding a garage is more unusual, unless you are looking to live in the more dense downtown area.

 An ability to buy beer, wine, or liquor in stores on Sundays.